 Today I am sharing a fun, yet super simple and delicious way to transform your Thanksgiving dinner (or any holiday) leftovers into a brand new, delicious meal!

 These Stuffing Muffins are essentially your Thanksgiving dinner transformed into a portable meal perfect for breakfast, brunch, snack-time, lunch and every meal in between!
-I especially love them for a quick and easy lunch with a side of warm kale salad!
+I especially love them for a quick and easy brunch or lunch with a simple green salad or bowl of fruit.

 These cute little muffins are savory and delicious on their own, but they taste over-the-top-yum with the sage hollandaise (because more butter makes everything better.
 Am I right?).
 The hollandaise sauce is made in the blender, so it’s ridiculously quick and easy to prepare!
 There’s no need for constant whisking and it can literally make it as fast as you can melt butter!
-The hollandaise sauce adds a touch of herbaceous, creamy decadence that makes these muffins just moreish!
+The hollandaise sauce adds a touch of herbaceous, creamy decadence that makes these stuffing cakes just moreish!
 Honestly, I don’t recommend you skip the sauce!
-However, if hollandaise isn’t your thing, you can also drizzle the muffins with leftover gravy or dollop them with a bit of cranberry sauce instead!
+However, if hollandaise isn’t your thing, you can also drizzle these mini stuffing muffins with leftover gravy or dollop them with a bit of cranberry sauce instead!

 Stuffing muffins are a flexible and easy way to transform your holiday leftovers into a brand new, delicious meal!
-While the base of the muffin is made with stuffing (or Thanksgiving dressing), you can add a wide variety of other ingredients to make them your own!
+The base of the muffin is made with leftover stuffing (or Thanksgiving dressing).
+However, you can add a wide variety of other ingredients to make them your own!
 Below are a few ideas to help spark your culinary creativity!

 - Stuffing: Stuffing forms the base of these muffins.
-You can use any leftover stuffing you have in your refrigerator!
+You can use any stuffing leftovers you have in your refrigerator!

-- Protein: I use turkey, because that’s what I had on hand.
-However, ham, pork or even sausage patties are delicious in these muffins!
-Just make sure your protein is fully cooked before assembling and baking the muffins.
+- Protein: I typically use turkey.
+However, ham, pork, bacon, or even sausage patties are delicious in these muffins!
+Just make sure to fully cook your protein before assembling and baking the stuffing bites.
 You can chop the protein up and mix it into the stuffing or you can lay a slice on top of the stuffing (as shown here).

 - Egg: I love topping my stuffing muffins with an egg for a bit more sustenance!
 You can leave the egg whole (as shown) or scramble the eggs before adding them to the muffins.
 Alternatively, you can leave the eggs out of the recipe if you prefer.